ventti/CheeseCutter/doc/README.md

 ## General tips

-* Keep sequence 00 empty as it's currently reserved to be used as a dummy sequence.
-Start your tune from seq 01 and upwards.
+* Keep sequence `00` empty as it's currently reserved to be used as a dummy sequence.
+Start your tune from seq `01` and upwards.
 You can use it too if you insist but it's bound to cause some headache.
 * Use subtunes for developing different parts of the tune and combine them to a finished piece in a single tune in the end.
-* Make sure you set the playback mark (the blue bar, set with **Backspace**) on a location where the tracks are aligned - starting at the same row.
+* Make sure you set the playback mark (the blue bar, set with <kbd>Backspace</kbd>) on a location where the tracks are aligned - starting at the same row.
-Otherwise the editor will misalign the tracks when starting playback with F1.
-If you get yourself into this state, the sequencer can always be reset with **Ctrl-L** which should restore correct alignment.
+Otherwise the editor will misalign the tracks when starting playback with <kbd>F1</kbd>.
+If you get yourself into this state, the sequencer can always be reset with <kbd>Ctrl</kbd>-<kbd>L</kbd> which should restore correct alignment.
-F3 should work without problems since you can start playback with it from any position, so it's advisable to use it.
-F1 and mark setting behavior is due to improve in some future version.
+<kbd>F3</kbd> should work without problems since you can start playback with it from any position, so it's advisable to use it. <kbd>F1</kbd> and mark setting behavior is due to improve in some future version.

 I realize the occasional need for resetting could be considered a design flaw.
-Most JCH-styled editors actually have the same problem, and it's relatively easy to correct by the user so
-I'm not planning to do much about it soon.
+Most JCH-styled editors actually have the same problem, and it's relatively easy to correct by the user so I'm not planning to do much about it soon.

-The above applies also to when setting a wrap point (the purple bar, **Ctrl-Backspace**).
+The above applies also to when setting a wrap point (the purple bar, <kbd>Ctrl</kbd>-<kbd>Backspace</kbd>).
 You should only wrap back to position where tracks are aligned.

 * Somewhat related to above - when you start a tune, keep the lengths of your voices aligned, if possible, even if it means you'll be repeating a lot of data (for instance making several 64 row sequences of a bassline with only minor changes).
 This way you'll have much easier time editing the tune.
 When your composition is finished, you can start splitting sequences up and eliminate the repetition.
 * Packer considers a subtune "unused" if all voices have a single trackvalue of A000 in the tracklist.
 This is important to know because you might else get unwanted testtunes included with your exported sid.

 ## FAQ

-*How do I convert my tune to .sid?*
+### How do I convert my tune to .sid?

-Use the command line tool (ct2util) which came with the zip/tarball.
+Use the command line tool (`ct2util`) which came with the zip/tarball.

 Example: